hkuennemann/GitHub-BA_MSc/README.md

 Welcome to my GitHub repository showcasing projects from my MSc Business Analytics studies.
 This repository features the coding work from various programming-intensive courses completed during the program.

 ## 📁 Repository Structure

 The repository is organized into folders, each corresponding to a specific course.
-Inside these folders, you'll find:

-- **Projects:** Coding assignments and projects completed for the course.
+Inside these folders, you'll find coding assignments and projects completed for the course.
-- **Class Materials:** Relevant materials such as lecture notes or example code, where applicable.

 To navigate the repository, simply browse to the relevant course folder to view the associated projects and materials.
-Each project includes its own README file with detailed instructions on setup and usage.

 ## ⚠ Disclaimer